 - Tailor-Made Prison: The sorcerer Lei Magnus's incarnation of Shabranigdo was sealed away (along with Lei Magnus himself) in a block of ice in the Kaltaart Mountains.
-A game on the Super Famicom actually had both sorcerer and demon as the True Final Boss.
+A game on the Super Famicom had both sorcerer and demon as the True Final Boss.

-Considered to be the strongest of Shabranigdo's five generals, Fibrizo is the manipulator of human souls and can control life and death at the drop of a hat.
+Considered to be the strongest of Shabranigdo's five generals, Phibrizzo is the manipulator of human souls and can control life and death at the drop of a hat.
 He is the main antagonist of the eighth novel and of the second season of the anime.
 His beast form is an amorphous black sphere.

 A sadistic and manipulative being who thrives on murder, he is able to defeat fellow general Chaos Dragon Gaav with a snap of his fingers, and this sets off his sadistic plan that culminates into the climax of season two.
 His plan was to provoke Lina to destroy the world by casting the all-mighty Giga Slave; he succeeds in doing so by killing off her friends one by one.
 Unfortunately for him, the Giga Slave is miscast, and the Lord of Nightmares is summoned.
 Unamused by his actions, she obliterates him from existence.

 - A Form You Are Comfortable With: The form of a child.